 We believe that all children have a right to attend the School and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils.
-We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will generally be dealt with under the School's Whole School Behaviour Policy.
+We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will generally be dealt with under the school's Behaviour Policy and procedures.
 It is not enough to respond to incidents as they arise and we strive to create an environment that actively discourages abuse and challenges the attitudes which underlie it.

-All staff are made aware that safeguarding issues can manifest themselves via child on child abuse) and will be trained in the procedures to follow if there are incidents of sexual violence or sexual harassment between pupils.
-This is most likely to include, but not limited to: bullying (including cyber bullying, prejudiced-based and discriminatory bullying), physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; gender-based violence/sexual violence (such as rape, assault by penetration and sexual assault), sexual harassment (such as, sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse).
-Dismissing or tolerating such behaviours risks normalising them; upskirting and the sharing of nude or semi-nude images.
+All staff are made aware that safeguarding issues can manifest themselves via child on child abuse and will be trained in the procedures to follow if there are incidents of sexual violence or sexual harassment between pupils.
+This is most likely to include, but not limited to:

+- bullying (including cyber bullying, prejudiced-based and discriminatory bullying); - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse'); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include and online element which facilitates, threatens and/or encourages physical abuse);

+sexual violence, such as rape, assault by penetration and sexual assault (this may include and online element which facilitates, threatens and/or encourages physical abuse);

+- sexual physical harassment such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras, lifting up skirts, - sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting; - consensual and non-consensual sharing of nude and/or semi-nude images and/or videos; - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-As well as complying with Keeping Children Safe in Education, Part five: Child on Child Sexual Violence and Sexual Harassment, the school has a separate Policy and procedures on sexual violence and sexual harassment between children to which reference will be made when dealing with any form of child on child abuse.
-Additional information on this issue is also available in Annex B of Keeping Children Safe in Education and in the DfE best practice advice 'Sexual violence and sexual harassment between children in schools and colleges'.
+As well as complying with Keeping Children Safe in Education Part five: Child on child sexual violence and sexual harassment, the school has a separate Policy and procedures on child on child abuse which include sexual violence and sexual harassment between children to which reference will be made when dealing with any form of child on child abuse.
+Additional information on this issue is also available in Annex B of Keeping Children Safe in Education.